-Phytosieulus persimilis, Mesoseiulus longipes, Neoseiulus californicus, Galendromus occidentalis, and combinations of persimilis + californicus and longipes + californicus.
+Phytosieulus persimilis, Mesoseiulus longipes, Neoseiulus californicus, Neosiulus fallacis, Galendromus occidentalis, and combination of longipes + californicus.

 |Predatory Mite:||P. persimilis||M. longipes||Neoseiulus fallacis|